ElisaOu/Bloc5_Indus_d_algo_d_apprentissage_auto_et_automatisation_processus_decision/README.md

 heroku container:release web -a mlfga

-- In the heroku app, feed config variables (S3 bucket + AWS credentials)
+-In the heroku app, feed config variables (S3 bucket + AWS credentials)

-- Put URI add-ons in heroku ressources with heroku postgres
+-Put URI add-ons in heroku ressources with heroku postgres

 #### Feed with a model :

-- Add a file app.py to set experiments on the ML flow tracking app and the source of data used
+-Add a file app.py to set experiments on the ML flow tracking app and the source of data used

-- terminal command : docker build . -t mlf-getaround
+-terminal command : docker build . -t mlf-getaround

-- run the image with source run.sh
+-run the image with source run.sh

 ## API - / predict endpoint